Purikeshava/vrindhastore_report_excel/README.md

 This project helped me strengthen my Excel skills by working with a real-world dataset.
 I gained hands-on experience in data cleaning, creating interactive dashboards, analyzing business performance, and presenting insights through effective visualizations.
 It improved my ability to convert raw data into meaningful business reports.

-## 📷 Dashboard Preview

-Add a screenshot of the dashboard here.

----

 ⭐ If you found this project useful, feel free to star the repository!